isthisblocked/shoulditbeblockedinmydepartment.ca/index.md

 Unless your team involves hundreds or thousands of people, these monthly purchases will easily fall under the low-dollar-value / sole-source thresholds.
 Rock and roll.

+### What if these tools are hosted in the United States?

+That’s okay!
+(It really is!)
+As long as you’re only using them with unclassified data, there’s no geographic restriction on where a given website or online tool is hosted.

+If you’re handling information that’s classified as Protected B or above, you should use services geographically located in Canada per the [TBS Policy on Management of IT](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12755).
+As of April 1, 2020, that requirement will be removed as the new [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) takes effect.

+This applies to federal government departments; note that some provinces (namely British Columbia and Ontario) have more strict data residency requirements.

+Hosting your information in Canada does not make it more secure.
+It’s a common myth, though.

 ### Should I back up information in these online tools somewhere?

 Yes!
 Your department’s Information Management people will thank you later.
 When you’ve got a final version of a document (created in an online collaboration tool), put a copy of it in your department’s official systems for the record.
 Upload it to GCdocs, email it to your departmental email account, add it to your department’s shared drives, etc.